isabelle-laforest/UofCMicrobiomeWorkshop2018/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating sytem (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have access to the UofC Wifi and need to have installed R and Rstudio, as well as a few packages (listed
+They should have access to the UofC Wifi and need to have installed R and Rstudio (instructions
+  <a href="#setup">below</a>) as well as
-  <a href="#setup">below</a>).
+  <a href="https://itunes.apple.com/ca/app/textwrangler/id404010395?mt=12">TextWrangler for mac</a>
+        or <a href="https://www.barebones.com/support/textwrangler/updates.html">TextWrangler for Windows</a>.
 </p>

 <!--